arith-lang/proto-impl/README.md

 - [ ] Proper pairs and lists
 - [ ] Quoting and unquoting
 - [ ] Iteration construct
+- [ ] Refactor evaluator and transpiler to CPS
 - [ ] I/O primitives
 - [ ] Ability to load files into REPL
 - [ ] Ability to eval code strings from stdin